slemire/slemire.github.io/_posts/2020-08-22-htb-writeup-magic.md

 ![](/assets/images/htb-writeup-magic/upload3.png)

-By using a valid PNG image and inserting PHP code in the middle of the file we can pass the magic bytes check to the application will think it's a valid image.
+By using a valid PNG image and inserting PHP code in the middle of the file we can pass the magic bytes check and the application will think it's a valid image.

 ![](/assets/images/htb-writeup-magic/upload4.png)

-To bypass the extension check, we can append `.png` and it will still execute the file as PHP code when we do the GET to `/images/uploads/snow.php.png`.
+To bypass the extension check, we can append `.png` and it will still execute the file as PHP code when we send the GET request to `/images/uploads/snow.php.png`.
 This happens because of a subtle misconfiguration in the htaccess configuration file.
-The regular expression only check if the `.php` string is present in the filename, not that the file name actually ends with `.php`.
+The regular expression only checks if the `.php` string is present in the filename, not that the file name actually ends with `.php`.

 ```
 <FilesMatch ".+\.ph(p([3457s]|\-s)?|t|tml)">